GVR Report cover Computer Vision Hardware Market Size, Share & Trends Report

 Recent Developments

-• In June 2025, Snap Inc., a technology and social media company, announced to launch of a standalone, AI-powered ‘Specs’, smart glasses that operate without a smartphone tether.
+• In June 2025, Snap Inc., a technology and social media company, announced the launch of a standalone, AI-powered ‘Specs’, smart glasses that operate without a smartphone tether.
 Packing proprietary visual AI plus integrations with OpenAI, Google Gemini, and DeepSeek, this new product is a major push into computer-vision-enabled wearables.

 Computer Vision Hardware Market Report Scope